Skip to Content

 • It can be expensive to maintain; you’ll need to continue bleaching to keep up with roots and to keep your hair a healthy shade of blonde.

 Once you’ve decided that you’re going blonde, you might be in a rush to get it done!
-A change like that is exciting, but take a little time to review some of our dos before bleaching hair first.
+A change like that is exciting, but take a little time to review some of our do’s before bleaching your hair.

 Do's Before Bleaching Hair - Consult Hairstylist

-You’ve seen kits to bleach your hair at stores and online.
+You’ve seen kits for bleaching your hair at stores and online.
 Bleaching your hair isn’t something you should do at your bathroom sink.

 You could burn your skin or fry your hair to the point you’ll need a professional to fix it.
-The money you think you’re spending DIYing could very well end up with the money you have to pay a stylist to fix your hair.
+The money you think you’re saving by doing it yourself could very well be matched by the money you have to pay a stylist to fix your hair.

 Everyone’s hair is different.
 This is especially important for people with dark hair; bleaching may take more than one session to get the desired result.
 Are you prepared for that kind of time or money investment?